Large Animal Ultrasound Fellowship

 Fellow Off-Clinic Time (approximately 20%)

-- Off-clinic time is provided to allow the fellow to pursue individual research interest(s) under the guidance of faculty in the Department of Surgical & Radiological Sciences with the expectation of eventual publication in a refereed journal.
+- Off-clinic time is provided to allow the fellow to pursue individual research interest(s) under the guidance of faculty in the Department of Surgical & Radiological Sciences with the expectation of presentation at UC Davis House Officer Seminar Day and eventual publication in a refereed journal.

 - The fellow will also have the opportunity to rotate through other Services, according to the fellow’s interests.